dantechguy/drender/README.md

+*This source code was copied from my university dissertation submission.*

 # Dan's Renderer

 **What is it?** A declarative 3D renderer library which only draws with canvas primitives, and therefore cannot use a Z-buffer and instead uses a new implementation of the Painter's Algorithm.